byui-db/itm220prep/teachernotes/connectinglocallytoaws.md

     - Click on `Instances` in the left-hand menu.
     - Select your instance.
     - Click on the `Security` tab.
-    - Click on the security group that is associated with the database.
+    - Click on the security group that is associated with the instance.
     - Click on the `Inbound Rules` tab.
     - Click on the `Edit inbound rules` button.
     - Click on the `Add rule` button.